evagabriela/pairup/README.md

 9. Keep walking around and checking to see if anyone has questions.
 10. Put up a "Wall of Wisdom" with post-its, and encourage everyone to write up what they learn at the end of the PairUp.

 We are welcoming ideas to improve our event.
-Please send us an email to gabriela.osu@gmail.com or tweet me at @EvaGabyZamudio
+Please send us an email to gabriela.osu@gmail.com or tweet me at @EvaGZamudio